-The principle legal challenges include the Comprehensive Environmental Response, Compensation and Liability Act (CERCLA) and Clean Water Act (CWA) liability.
+The principle legal challenges include the liabilities imposed by the Comprehensive Environmental Response, Compensation and Liability Act (CERCLA) and Clean Water Act (CWA).
 Under current law, a mining company, non-profit organization, government or individual acting as a "Good Samaritan" runs the risk of being held liable for historic discharges and other existing safety and environmental problems.